chwair/ambidex/README.md

 </div>

 ## What is Ambidex?
 **Ambidex** is a Windows app for backing up your game save data.
-Designed to be quick and intuitive, it's as simple as typing out the game's title and letting it do the rest.
+It's designed to be quick and intuitive, making backups easy with minimal effort.

 ## Features
 - **Effortless save detection**: Autofill game titles and auto-locate save files via **PCGamingWiki**